 Dried rat carcasses and skeletons indicate a past control effort using poison bait.
 Many fresh carcasses are an indication that poison bait is currently being used in the area.

 Flooding: Norway rats may be drowned or flushed from their burrows with water from a garden hose.
-The entire tunnel system will need to be quickly and completely flooded to evict its tenets, which can be dispatched with a shovel or caught by a dog.
+The entire tunnel system will need to be quickly and completely flooded to evict its tenants, which can be dispatched with a shovel or caught by a dog.
 Be careful when attempting to flood out a rat near a building—doing so could damage the foundation or flood the basement or crawl space.
 Concentrate the effort in late winter and early spring, before rats give birth.
 Fill all holes with dirt when done.

 Smoking: Smoke or gas cartridges are registered and sold for the control of burrowing rodents.
 When placed into the burrows and ignited, these cartridges produce toxic and suffocating smoke and gases.
 Norway rat burrows may extend beneath a residence and have several open entrances, however, permitting toxic gases to permeate the dwelling.
 For this reason, and because fire hazards are associated with their use, smoke and gas cartridges are not recommended for rat control around homes.